irisry/I-PNET/README.md

-# pudgynet
+# I&Pnet
-For pudgy things.
+for IP things